 Liver cancer is the 6th most common cancer and the third leading in cancer death worldwide.
-It is associated with poor prognosis due to the lack of early detection.
+It is associated with a poor prognosis due to the lack of early detection.

 Hepatocellular carcinoma is the most common type of primary liver cancer.
 The overall median survival is 4 months and the overall 5-year survival rate is 3%.
 The tumor predominantly affects males who are over 50 years of age.
 Risk factors include infection with hepatotropic viruses such as hepatitis B and C viruses, liver cirrhosis, liver cell dysplasia, exposure to aflatoxins and inborn errors of metabolism.
 Serum elevation of α-fetoprotein occurs in a large proportion of patients (up to 75%) with hepatocellular carcinoma.
 Most tumors are detected at an advanced stage are not suitable for liver transplantation.

 Cholangiocarcinomas (intrahepatic bile duct cancers) are relatively rare and account for 10-20% of all cases.
 Cholangiocarcinomas occur in older individuals, usually after the age of 60, and have an overall mean survival time of less than 2 years.
-This type of tumor have been associated with parasitic infestation of the liver (Clonorchis sinensis), multiple bile duct hamartomas, intrahepatic lithiasis and congenital hepatic fibrosis.
+This type of tumor has been associated with parasitic infestation of the liver (Clonorchis sinensis), multiple bile duct hamartomas, intrahepatic lithiasis and congenital hepatic fibrosis.
 Most patients with cholangiocarcinoma show no symptoms until the disease has progressed to a late stage with local spread or metastasis.

 TCGA data analysis

-In this metadata study we used data from TCGA where transcriptomics data was available from 365 patients in total with 119 female and 246 male patients.
+In this metadata study, we used data from TCGA where transcriptomics data was available from 365 patients in total with 119 female and 246 male patients.
 A majority of patients (235 patients) were still alive at the time of data collection.
 The stage distribution was stage i) 170 patients, stage ii) 84 patients, stage iii) 83 patients, stage iv) 4 patients and 24 patients with missing stage information.

-Unfavourable prognostic genes in liver cancer
+Unfavorable prognostic genes in liver cancer

-Favourable prognostic genes in liver cancer
+Favorable prognostic genes in liver cancer

 For favorable genes, higher relative expression levels at diagnosis give significantly higher overall survival for the patients.
-There are 262 genes associated with favourable prognosis in liver cancer.
-In Table 2, the top 20 most significant genes related to favourable prognosis are listed.
+There are 262 genes associated with a favorable prognosis in liver cancer.
+In Table 2, the top 20 most significant genes related to a favorable prognosis are listed.

 The liver cancer transcriptome

 The transcriptome analysis shows that 66% (n=13226) of all human genes (n=20162) are expressed in liver cancer.
 All genes were classified according to the liver cancer-specific expression into one of five different categories, based on the ratio between mRNA levels in liver cancer compared to the mRNA levels in the other 16 analyzed cancer tissues.

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in liver cancer as well as in all other cancer tissues.

 Liver transplantation is considered to be the best treatment for hepatocellular carcinoma and also for the underlying cirrhosis.
 Tumors of late stage are however not eligible for transplantation.
 Other therapeutic options include surgical resection, targeted systemic chemotherapy and radiotherapy.
 Early stages of the disease have a much better prognosis with various treatment options.

 Histologically, hepatocellular carcinomas present a range of appearances.
 A common feature is the presence of fibrosis and inflammation as hepatocellular carcinoma often develops in the liver of patients with late stages of chronic hepatitis.
 Well-differentiated tumors may be difficult to discriminate from normal liver tissues since tumor cells have a similar appearance to normal hepatocytes.
 The more poorly differentiated tumors display marked pleomorphism, with tumor giant cells showing little resemblance to normal hepatocytes.
-Characteristic features of hepatocellular carcinomas include a sinusoidal growth pattern and absence of intracellular mucin and wells as lack of bile production.
+Characteristic features of hepatocellular carcinomas include a sinusoidal growth pattern and absence of intracellular mucin and wells as a lack of bile production.
 Immunohistochemically, hepatocellular carcinomas are immunoreactive for α-fetoprotein, various keratins, α-1 antitrypsin, various integrins, villin and CD15.

-Diagnosis of cholangiocarcinoma is made using biochemical tests, immunohistochemical tumor markers and different types imaging techniques.
+Diagnosis of cholangiocarcinoma is made using biochemical tests, immunohistochemical tumor markers and different types of imaging techniques.
 Early stages of cholangiocarcinoma are treated with surgery while the more advanced tumors are not suitable for surgery and for these cases chemotherapy is used instead.